maciejodziemczyk/companies-bankruptcy-modelling-econometrics/README.md

 * sample balance check
 * outliers reduction (huge impact on models stability, deleting improper obsevrations based on the expert analysis)
 * mean equality between bankrupt and non bankrupt companies for each variable to gain some intuition about data and variables significance
-* spearman correlation and scatter plots to detect redundant variables and prevent incomplete rank of the observation matrix (model may be unstable if not carried out)
+* spearman correlation matrix and scatter plots to detect redundant variables and prevent incomplete rank of the observation matrix (model may be unstable if not carried out)
 * Variance Inflation Factor to detect redundant variables too

 After analysis discrete choice models were considered (logistic regression, probit regression and linear probability model (project requirement)).
 Probit was selected for further analysis based on information criteria and statistical tests (F test).
 Next General to Specyfic procedure was performed (project requirement).
 Next step was to perform model diagnostics - functional form - linktest what causes creating new variables.
 After that godness of fit was checked using counted R^2, adjusted counted R^2 and R^2 McKelvey&Zavoina.